(With files from the Province of British Columbia)

 Every effort is being undertaken to ensure the health and safety of our staff and the public.
 The City is aligning our services and how we conduct business with the requirements provided by WorkSafeBC.
 You can review our Communicable Disease Prevention Plan here.

 Our residents can enjoy the following City recreation facilities.
 Please follow the guidelines and best practices for each activity listed below:

 Parks and green space has remained open but is only for activities that can respect the general guidelines around safe physical distancing, and for family and small circle use.
-Playgrounds remain closed, however family picnics are welcome.
+Family picnics are welcome.
 Organized field sport activities, even team practices are not permitted.

-Outdoor public washrooms at Rotary, Kinsmen, Gyro, NorthStar Rails to Trails and Idlewild Park on the lake level, will be open on May 29th.
-Idlewild playground level washroom will reopen June 1st.
+Outdoor public washrooms at Rotary, Kinsmen, Gyro, NorthStar Rails to Trails and Idlewild Park on the lake level, opened on May 29th.
+Idlewild playground level washroom reopened June 1st.
 Washrooms at Moir Park, Kinsmen Quad Ball Park and Lions Mountain View field will remain closed for the short term.
 Park washrooms are open from 10 am to 8 pm.
 Please note that washrooms are only cleaned 1-2x daily.
 Users should follow all the safety guidelines, and carry their own hand sanitizer or wipes when using public facilities.